 Make It Rain: How I Get Free College SWAG Each YearPennants, view books, shirts, pens (lots of pens!), and more.

-If you aren’t getting college SWAG – you are missing out!
+If you aren’t getting college SWAG – you’re missing out!

-I don’t many people that hate getting mail.
-I think I order things on Amazon just because I like getting packages…I could drive down the street to pick up a slightly more expensive, but exactly the same item.
+I don’t know many people that hate getting mail.
+I think I order things on Amazon just because I like getting packages…I could drive down the street to pick up a slightly more expensive, exact same item.
 Getting mail is even BETTER when it contains a bunch of free stuff for you and your students!
 There is a simple (and even simpler) way to request updated info (and SWAG) each fall.
 I will show you my tricks that work every time!